-DHS official Wolf named acting head of Homeland Security
+Trump says Wolf is next acting head of Homeland Security

 The massive department was initially envisioned as a cohesive counterterrorism operation.
 It includes the Coast Guard as well as disaster relief and election security.
 But in Trump's world, Homeland Security means one thing: immigration.

 The president's signature issue has led Trump to focus on the department, and balancing a White House eager to push major changes with the reality on the ground is a daunting and constant challenge.
+Plus, factions within the White House often cause friction on immigration, and this decision was no different.

 Wolf's nomination was met with some pushback from hardliners who felt his policies aligned too closely with Nielsen's.
 But White House officials did not want to bump up too closely against the laws on who can lead and when, even though many of the department's leaders are not in permanent positions.

-Associated Press Writer Jonathan Lemire contributed to this report.
+Associated Press Writer Jonathan Lemire and Kevin Freking contributed to this report.

 Copyright 2019 Associated Press.
 All rights reserved.